mrmasterplan/rwklevelfiles/editor/README.md

     npm run start

+For nicer instructions, see fnanfne's google doc: https://drive.google.com/file/d/1YmfD1LGdjqfsaaoUsTzDh1THV9dXwUgk/view?usp=sharing

 # TODO

 Not supported yet:
-- Radio Beacon texts.
-They are next on the list and will make use of the object layer in the Tiled editor.
-The structure is understood, and we just need to code this.
-- Kitty and Robot postions.
+- Kitty and Robot positions.
 The structure is unknown.
 - exporting levels from the game into the Tiled editor format is not supported yet.
 The full structure of how paint is encoded is not understood yet.
 - conveyor speed setting.
 We havn't worked on it yet.
 - Level Tags.
 We havn't worked on it yet.